Loubnaelghazi/blockchain_labs/README.md

 The hachage() function in **challenge3.py**  operates on a sequence of characters in a string and uses custom bitwise operations and a dynamic accumulator to disperse the bits of each character, ultimately generating a unique hash output.
 The function is structured as follows:

 ### Initialization:
-  hachage: This variable starts with a unique base value (1037), which will be transformed iteratively.
+  hachage: This variable starts with a unique base value (1037), which will be transformed iteratively.<br/>
   accumulateur: An initial accumulator value (11) helps add entropy by adjusting the effects of each character in the string.

 ### Character Processing: